Oil dips amid economic concerns after U.S. fuel stocks build

 SINGAPORE (Reuters) - Oil prices slipped on Thursday, paring earlier gains, weighed down by lingering worries about the global economy and bigger-than-expected builds in oil product inventories in the United States, the world’s biggest oil consumer.

-West Texas Intermediate (WTI) crude futures were down 2 cents at $55.66 per barrel.
+West Texas Intermediate (WTI) crude CLc1 futures were down 2 cents at $55.66 per barrel.

 “Oil markets continue to move lower after the gloomy surprise build in U.S. fuel inventories,” said Stephen Innes, managing partner at Valour Markets.